Types Of Cable Glands And Their Applications

 4) Would there be any presence of corrosive materials or gases nearby?

 5) Is it suitable for the size and type of cables used?

-Glands are made concerning different requirements like in areas of oil and natural gas industry.
-In case of any abnormalities, different types of glands, like flameproof, explosive proof.
+Glands are manufactured by considering different environments like oil and natural gas.
+In case of any abnormalities, glands like flameproof, explosive proof.
 Single compression cable glands in small industries and double compression cable glands in large scale construction areas.
 PVC glands for the control cables in the instrumentation field.
 Field hose glands are used commonly in the presence of high temperatures.

 There are four cable glands classified as single compression, double compression, flexible hose, PVC.
 There are several factors to be considered before selecting a cable gland which are:

 - Type of cable